Turizak/hivemind-fe/README.md

-# Hivemind Front-End
+# Hivemind Frontend Repo

+## :honeybee: What is Hivemind?

-This application works in parallel with Hivemind Backend to provide a modern, Reddit-style social content site.
+Hivemind is a reddit/forum style web application created by [Tom Slanda]("https://www.github.com/slandath") and [Robert Kazirut]("https://www.github.com/rakazirut").
+This is the frontend repo for that application and works in parallel with [Hivemind Backend Repo]("https://github.com/rakazirut/hivemind-be").

 ## Built With